 Vitamin K A fat soluble vitamin essential for the formation of several proteins involved in the regulation of blood clotting.
-Vitamin K is consumed in the body from food intake
+Vitamin K is consumed by the body from food intake, particularly green leaved vegetables

 Vitamin K antagonists (VKAs) Anticoagulant therapies that affect how the liver uses vitamin K to form proteins which regulate blood clotting.
 Warfarin in the most commonly used VKA